Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: Future research directions

 \section{Future research directions}

 We conclude the manuscript by mentioning a few natural questions raised by our work herein.

 \begin{problem} Obtain a combinatorial characterization of all $\ell$-minimal graphs. \end{problem}

 This problem is related to Conjecture 40 of \cite{LiptakT03}.
 The conjecture has two parts.
 The first part is the existence of $\ell$-minimal graphs for every positive integer $\ell$.
-The second part of the conjecture stated "Moreover, the equality is attained by a subdivision of the clique $K_{\ell +2}$.''
+The second part of the conjecture stated ``Moreover, the equality is attained by a subdivision of the clique $K_{\ell +2}$.''
 (We used $\ell$ in place of $k$ used in \cite{LiptakT03}.)
 Escalante, Montelar and Nasini \cite{EscalanteMN06} proved that if the word ``subdivision'' is interpreted as ``only replacing edges with paths of length at least one'' that second part of the conjecture is true for $\ell =3$, but false for all $\ell \geq 4$.
-In the paper \cite{LiptakT03} other, more general subdivision operations were discussed (including certain versions of \emph{stretching}).
+In the paper \cite{LiptakT03}, other, more general subdivision operations were discussed (including certain versions of \emph{stretching}).
 Note that here, we proved that with this interpretation of subdivision of a clique (which includes stretching), the second part of Conjecture 40 of \cite{LiptakT03} also holds.

 Given a positive integer $\ell$, we showed (Corollary~\ref{cor501}) that $G \in \hat{\K}_{\ell+2, \ell-1}$ with $\omega(G) \leq 3$ is sufficient for a given graph $G$ to be $\ell$-minimal.
 However, as shown in Proposition~\ref{prop506} and suggested by the numerical evidence presented in Figure~\ref{figK52}, being in $\hat{\K}_{\ell+2, \ell-1}$ is not a necessary condition for $\ell$-minimal graphs.
-In fact, we believe that it is not necessary for $\ell$-minimal graphs to belong to $\K_{\ell+2,\ell-1}$, as we will present numerical evidence in a forthcoming manuscript that there are at least $18$ $3$-minimal graphs which do not belong to $\K_{5,2}$.
+In fact, since the completion of this manuscript, subsequent computational work~\cite{AuT26} has produced many additional examples: in particular, it shows that there are at least 18 $3$-minimal graphs which do not belong to $\K_{5,2}$, as well as many more $4$-minimal graphs which do not belong to $\K_{6,3}$, including at least one which does not contain $K_6$ as a graph minor.

-Thus, there are still plenty about $\ell$-minimal graphs that we have yet to understand.
+Thus, there are still much about $\ell$-minimal graphs that we have yet to understand.
 What are some other interesting properties of these graphs?
 More ambitiously, can we obtain a combinatorial characterization of exactly when a given graph is $\ell$-minimal?

-\begin{problem} Let $\bar{n}_+(\ell)$ be the smallest possible number of vertices needed for a vertex-transitive graph $G$ to have $r_+(G) \geq \ell$.
-What is $\displaystyle\lim_{\ell \to \infty} \frac{\bar{n}_+(\ell)}{\ell}$? \end{problem}
+\begin{problem} Let $\bar{n}_+^{\geq}(\ell)$ be the smallest possible number of vertices needed for a vertex-transitive graph $G$ to have $r_+(G) \geq \ell$.
+What is $\displaystyle\lim_{\ell \to \infty} \frac{\bar{n}_+^{\geq}(\ell)}{\ell}$? \end{problem}